GPT-Calendar/smart-calendar/README.md

 ### Disable Play Protect

+Google Play Protect blocks APK installations from unknown sources as a safety measure.
+Since this app isn't on the Play Store, you need to temporarily disable it.
+Don't worry — the app is open source and safe.
+You can re-enable it after installation.

 1. Open **Google Play Store**
 2. Tap your **profile icon** (top right)
 3. Tap **Play Protect**